vexelon-dot-net/e-additives.server/docs/Architecture.md

 ![alt text](https://raw.github.com/petarov/e-additives.server/master/docs/eadditives_architecture.png "Components")

+Purpose of the _Redis_ server is to cache results queries from the SQL database.
+It will not store data physically.

 # Technology Stack

 Performance is a function of many factors - hardware specs, components configuration, ISP stabilty, etc. The technology stack presented here aims to achieve relatively fast performance given the API requirements and our available hosting hardware.